 The syndromes most commonly treated with SCS include:

 - Nerve Root Compression

 - Failed Back Surgery Syndrome

 - Spinal Stenosis

 - Sciatica or Lumbar Radiculitis

 - Central Sensitization

-Spinal Cord Stimulator uses groundbreaking technology that works by introducing an electrical current into the epidural space near the source of chronic pain impulses.
-Under a local anesthetic and minimal sedation your doctor will first place the trial SCS leads into the epidural space.
+A spinal cord stimulator uses groundbreaking technology that works by introducing an electrical current into the epidural space near the source of chronic pain impulses.
+Under a local anesthetic and minimal sedation, your doctor will first place the trial SCS leads into the epidural space.
 The spinal stimulator lead is a soft, thin wire with electrical leads on its tip and is placed through a needle in the back into the epidural space.
-The trial stimulator is typically worn for 5-7days as the lead is taped to your back and connected to a stimulating device.
-If the trial successfully relieves your pain you can undergo a permanent SCS if desired.
+The trial stimulator is typically worn for five to seven days as the lead is taped to your back and connected to a stimulating device.
+If the trial successfully relieves your pain, you can undergo a permanent SCS if desired.